mikbe/OBS_Timer/OBS_Timer/README.txt

 The countdown timer will be added to the end of your text and saved to the output text file.

-The file is located in the same directory as the application which should be:
+The text file to use with OBS is located in your "My Documents" directory and is named obs_timer_text.txt.
-C:\Program Files (x86)\OBS Timer\obs_timer_text.txt

 The buttons below the message box are how you set the countdown timer.